yeungon/gossr/README.md

 In GoSSR, you’ll notice I use a “consumer interface” approach (which you might somehow find it is not a convention in other languages), along with SQLC for database interactions—which is one of my personal favorites and a core reason why the template is structured this way.
 It is not perfect but I think it works for me.

-Rather than that, tabler (a free dashboard html template) is being used in this Golang template.

-### Project Structure

 ### Features
 - Clean Architecture with Domain-Driven Design
 - Server-side rendering